-The Company had on 13 October 2020 filed a Notice of Appeal with the Competition Appeal Tribunal ("CAT") against the Decision, pursuant to Section 52 of the CA ("Appeal").
-On 23 October 2020, the Company filed a Stay Application with the CAT pursuant to Section 53 of the CA for the grant of a stay of the Decision particularly in respect of the financial penalty imposed on the Company and at CAT's request, a formal Notice of Application was filed in relation to the stay of the Decision on 12 November 2020.
+"The Company had on 13 October 2020 filed a Notice of Appeal with the CAT against the Decision, pursuant to Section 52 of the CA ("Appeal").
+On 23 October 2020, the Company filed a Stay Application with the CAT pursuant to Section 53 of the CA for the grant of a stay of the Decision particularly in respect of the financial penalty imposed on the Company and at CAT's request, a formal Notice of Application was filed in relation to the stay of the Decision on 12 November 2020."

 In response to the Company's Notice of Appeal, MyCC had filed a Statement in Reply ("SIR") dated 20 November 2020 with the CAT.
-The Company then filed with the CAT on 11 December 2020 its Reply to the SIR to put on record that except for statements of fact, the Company denies the remaining contents of the SIR and also to reiterate that all issues raised by MyCC had already been addressed in the Company's Notice of Appeal.
+The Company then filed its Reply to the SIR on 11 December 2020 to put on record that except for statements of fact, the Company denies the remaining contents of the SIR and also to reiterate that all issues raised by MyCC had already been addressed in the Company's Notice of Appeal.